Methadone Hydrochloride 10mg/mL

 Methadone may be employed as a premedicant to xylazine sedation or barbiturate or ketamine anaesthesia to provide effective analgesia and restraint during painful procedures.

-In dogs, methadone is used in premedication of barbiturate anaesthesia.
+In dogs, methadone is used as a premedication for barbiturate anaesthesia.
 Barbiturates have extremely poor analgesic properties, even at high dose rates.
-Methadone premedication of barbiturate anaesthesia smoothes induction and greatly minimises the risk of drug toxicity by enabling the dose of barbiturate to be halved.
+Methadone premedication of barbiturate anaesthesia smooths induction and greatly minimises the risk of drug toxicity by enabling the dose of barbiturate to be halved.

-For analgesia and restraint in horses, and analgesia and anaesthetic premedication in dogs.
+For analgesia and restraint in horses, and analgesia and anaesthetic premedication in dogs and cats.

 DIRECTIONS FOR USE

 This product is contraindicated for use during parturition.